Original Air Date: December 25, 1959

 The Twilight Zone Trivia:

 - The original story featured a machine that could foretell an individual’s future.
 Serling replaced this science-fiction element with a fantasy story about a street peddler who could perform a similar act without the machine.
 In the original story the man owns a shop where he has a machine, and gives people what they need for the best possible outcomes.
-Also, the Renard character is killed not by a car, but by falling off a subway platform while a train is coming in to the station.
+Also, the Renard character is killed not by a car, but by falling off a subway platform while a train is coming into the station.

 - Writer Henry Kuttner was a literary influence on early Twilight Zone writers like Ray Bradbury and Richard Matheson.
 Bradbury compiled a compendium of Kuttner’s short works in 1975, and Matheson dedicated his most famous novel I Am Legend to Kuttner.

 - Almost all the cars featured in the first season of The Twilight Zone were Ford automobiles since Ford gave Cayuga Productions free use of its vehicles.
-Interestingly, the car that ran over Renard in this episode was not a Ford so as not to risk the free product placement offered by Ford to Cayuga Productions.
+Interestingly enough, the car that ran over Renard in this episode was not a Ford so as not to risk the free product placement offered by Ford to Cayuga Productions.
 If you carefully, you can see the stuntman driving the car wearing protective padding underneath his jacket.

 Click here to return to my survey of The Twilight Zone series.